 I’m sure you’ve seen search results that show an author’s name and his or her photo, along with their Google+ circles and URL next to it… that’s what I’m talking about!
 Tell me those results didn’t jump off the page at you.
 Seriously, tell me.

 Aside from standing out from the other results, it does have some additional benefits for Google’s algorithm matching searches to relevant, “quality” content.
 Author classes and authorrank helps ensure that search results are credible and will serve as an indicator of the content’s quality.
 It’s kind of one of those “help yourself and help your business website at the same time” sort of things.
-In this case everybody is winning (Charlie Sheen voice).
+In this case, everybody is winning (Charlie Sheen voice).

 Bottom line is that it’s important.
 So set up your Google+ profile if you haven’t already, set yourself up as a contributor to your website, and add Google Authorship markup to your site.
-There’s many ways to set this up depending on how you manage your site.
+There are many ways to set this up depending on how you manage your site.
 Follow step-by-step instructions with this great tutorial.

 3. Smartphones and Tablets Are Taking Over – Go Mobile